jinzhiBUAA/SE_Ontology_dev/README.md

 # SE_Ontology_dev
 This project is used for developing IOF SE ontology.
+The copy right is @ OAGI&IOF SE working group.